master-hax/aosp-system-core/init/README.md

   within _value_.

 `setrlimit <resource> <cur> <max>`
 > Set the rlimit for a resource.
+This applies to all processes launched after the limit is set.
+It is intended to be set early in init and applied globally.
+  _resource_ may be specified as either the int value that the resource corresponds to or its text representation, e.g. 'cpu', 'rtprio', etc.

 `start <service>`
 > Start a service running if it is not already running.